DanielaCueto/calculator-app/README.md

 ### Calculator-app
-As a new challenge, I created a Calculator app and add  themes to people can choose whichever theme their want!
+As a new challenge, I created a Calculator app with React and added  themes so people can choose whichever theme they want!

 ### `npm start`